department-of-veterans-affairs/va.gov-team/platform/information-architecture/ia-reviews/income-limits.md

 **1) Income Limits Tool - New**
-- URL: TBD based on H1, but will likely be somthing like https://www.va.gov/health-care/income-limits-tool
+- URL: TBD based on H1, but will likely be something like https://www.va.gov/health-care/income-limits-tool
 - Breadcrumb: Home > Health Care > [H1 of page]
 - Notes: H1 TBD by Sitewide Content